kulmeher/TSWD-Repository/final-project-part-two.md

 #### Conclusion
 This week I had a lot of trouble with finding the right data in order to make my point.
 As I came up with this project, I thought of the story I wanted to tell, in terms of what felt important to me.
 As someone who lived in San Francisco for many years, I thought that a story about a reduction in smoking would be a useful tool moving forward.
 However, I am finding that there is much debate around the efficacy of San Francisco's ban on e-cigarettes.
 In addition, there seem to be some years 2013-2014 specifically, where information is missing in some of the data sets I planned to use.

-Given the feedback I got in my user interviews, I think I will move forward by more explicitly
+Given the feedback I got in my user interviews, I think I will move forward by more explicitly laying out the impacts of tobacco usage, espcially on young people.
+Additionally, I will make sure that I am defining what e-cigarettes are and the increased risks of flavored tobacco products, including e-cigarettes.
+Finally, if a state comparison for California falls short, I may include some information on what the state of legislation is overall.